top of page

 In other words, organizations that practice healthy speak up culture place make the effort to listen up, as well.

 The reality is, no matter how strong a company’s culture or intentions are, issues will occur.
-I wrote about this myself last year.
+I wrote about this myself in TechCrunch in 2021.
 On the higher end of the scale, up to 85% of women have reported that they have experienced sexual harassment in the workplace.
 According to the Ethics & Compliance Initiative’s 2021 Global Business Ethics Survey, 49% of US employees reported observing misconduct.
 Of the reported misconduct, 35% observed employee favoritism, 23% observed improper hiring practices, and 22% observed abusive behavior.
 Most of these stats have seen an increase in the past five years.

 Given issues are inevitable, the best thing a company can do is create a culture where employees feel comfortable speaking up.
 This is especially important when weighing the fact that nearly 60% of all observed misconduct in the workplace is never reported.
 Making reporting easier, as well as educating and encouraging employees on reporting misconduct is a major step in the right direction.